TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Note] Creating JWT Token**
 > API Gateway only verifies whether the JWT token signature and claims match or not.
 A JWT Token must be created via user applications or authentication service providers.
 > To learn how to create a JWT token for the purpose of development and testing, see [JWT Token Debugger](https://jwt.io/).
+>
+> **[Note] JWKS(Json Web Key Sets) URI description and precautions**
+> JWKS is the JSON data concerning the JWK (Json Web Key) that the API Gateway needs to verify token signatures.
+> For more details and specifications on JWK, please refer to the [RFC7515](https://tools.ietf.org/html/rfc7517) document.
+> The selected JWKS URI must be disclosed so that the API Gateway can access it, and should not be blocked with networks, firewalls, etc.
+> The selected JWKS URI must be operated so that the API Gateway can always access it.
+>
+> **[Caution] JWKS Caching**
+> API Gateway caches JWKS URI's response for 5 minutes.
+> Due to caching by API Gateway, it may take a maximum of 5 minutes for modifications in JWKS to be reflected in API Gateway.

 ### Pre-call API
 Pre-call API determines whether or not to call the backend endpoint depending on the call response code after calling the user-designated API before calling the backend endpoint.